mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

 let jane = new Moviegoer(new AgeLessThan13());

 // jane.watchMovie(theExorcist);
-// Jane cannot watch the exorcist since she is 12
+// Jane can't watch the exorcist since she is 12
 // jane.watchMovie(gremlins);
-// Jane cannot watch gremlins since she is 12
+// Jane can't watch gremlins since she is 12

 let joe = new Moviegoer(new AgeBetween13And18());

 // joe.watchMovie(theExorcist);
-// Joe cannot watch the exorcist since he is 16 joe.watchMovie(gremlins);
+// Joe can't watch the exorcist since he is 16 joe.watchMovie(gremlins);
 // Joe CAN watch gremlins since he is 16
 ```